WallarooLabs/wally/book/python/api.md

 `state` must be [State](#state).

 `state_partition_name` must be a str. `state_partition_name` is the name of the collection of state object that we will run state computations against.
 You can share state partitions across pipelines by using the same name.
-Using different names for different partitions, keeps them separate and, in this way, acts as a sort of namespace.
+Using different names for different partitions keeps them separate acting as a namespace.

 `partition_function` must be a [Partition](#partition).